benignware/wp-bootstrap-hooks/README.md

 Either install as a must-use-plugin or copy the desired files directly to your theme and require them in your functions.php.

 ### Plugin
-When utilizing the plugin, require all modules from your functions.php as follows:
+When utilizing as plugin, require all modules from your functions.php as follows:

 ```php
 if (function_exists('wp_bootstrap_hooks')) {